mdpizana/TWDS/README.md

 1.  ### **Command Center (Corner big building):**

-    1. An occupied Command Center provides Victory Points (Solo and Clan) for the occupying Clan.
+    1. An occupied Command Center 142Rvides Victory Points (Solo and Clan) for the occupying Clan.
 It also allows members of the occupying Clan to relocate near the Command Center.
 If the Command Center is taken, you will automatically relocate to your Clan’s Safe Zone.

 2.  ### **Arsenal (Center Building) :**

-    1. An occupied Arsenal provides Victory Points (Solo and Clan), plus a bonus amount of Victory Points every 10 minutes (Clan).
+    1. An occupied Arsenal 142Rvides Victory Points (Solo and Clan), plus a bonus amount of Victory Points every 10 minutes (Clan).

 3.  ### **Supply point (Material in Map):**